Selfie21/SolaxCloudApi/README.md

 If you want to verify the Certificate you have to install the Certificate from the solax site and refer to it in the verify param.
 Can't really do this since I am using it for my Alexa Skill.

 Don't call the API to often, since it will get slowed down significantly.
 This isn't really a good way to access the Cloud anyway.
 But I guess since they don't have an API this is the best way.

+Update: They finally added an API!
+I will see if you can retrieve all the data I need aswell as if you can access it without buying extra stuff.